A1Asriel/AsrielBot-site/README.md

 ## Quick start

 1. Invite the bot using the link above.
 It already has the recommended permissions enabled for the proper operation.
+2. Send `a!privacy` to show the Privacy Policy.
+To use the bot, you have to agree to it.
-2. Send `a!help` to see the list of all available commands.
+3. Send `a!help` to see the list of all available commands.

 ## Features